 Doctors examine children for any physical disorders.
 Children take a series of intelligence tests, both verbal and nonverbal, and academic tests of reading, writing, and arithmetic skills.
 Often these tests can be done by specialists at the child's school, at the parents' request.

 The most useful treatment for a learning disorder is education that is carefully tailored to the individual child.
 Measures such as eliminating food additives, taking large doses of vitamins, and analyzing the child's system for trace minerals are often tried but unproven.
 No drug treatment has much effect on academic achievement, intelligence, and general learning ability.
 Because some children with a learning disorder also have attention-deficit/hyperactivity disorder, certain drugs, such as methylphenidate, may improve attention and concentration, enhancing their ability to learn.

 Dyslexia is a specific reading disorder involving difficulty separating single words from groups of words and parts of words (phonemes) within each word.

-Dyslexia is a particular type of learning disorder that affects an estimated 3 to 5% of children.
-It is identified in more boys than girls; however, it may simply go unrecognized more often in girls.
+Dyslexia is a particular type of learning disorder.
+No estimates of the number of children affected by dyslexia exist, but about 15% of school children receive adaptations or special instruction for reading difficulties.
+It is identified in more boys than girls.
+However, it may simply go unrecognized more often in girls.
 Dyslexia tends to run in families.